-Detailed Thin HMF Attributes Drivers The degree to which Global disease management (and CCE) guidelines Do Global guidelines (i.e. vaccination strategy / schedule guidelines, SAGE recommendations, CCE guidelines) and their timeliness support demand materialisation and/or predictability?
-Materialisation of demand country introductions and campaigns Donor funding policies and processes Do donor funding policies, guidelines, processes and decision/approval timelines impact demand materialization and/or predictability? materialise Country capacity to effectively prioritise across vaccines and public health interventions Do countries have sufficient capacity to make vaccine introduction prioritisation decisions, based on available data and considerations appropriate to their context?
-Country regulatory system functionality & harmonisation Do regulatory process inefficiencies impact demand materialisation (due to delayed access to vaccines/products)?
-The degree to which · · · · · · · · · · · · · · · · · · · Demand health Predictability of demand both the quantity and timing of demand can be accurately predicted Country availability and sustainability of funding for vaccine/CCE programmes Do country funding availability or sustainability issues impact (or are they expected to impact) demand materialization or predictability over time? and sustained by countries Country capacity to effectively plan and implement introductions/campaigns Do countries have sufficient capacity to effectively implement program (disease/CCE) strategies/ guidelines/ decisions?
-Balanced The degree to which country product Capacity to accurately forecast needs and demand dynamics over time Are country forecasting capacities sufficient to predict future demand for products (antigens / presentations / CCE)?
-Are global demand forecasts well coordinated? demand of appropriate products & timely uptake of new choices are data- driven, value-based; leading to balanced demand for appropriate Country capacity to effectively assess value of product choices & implications Do countries have sufficient capacity to make evidence-based product choice decisions (intro/switch), based on available data and rational considerations? innovative products products & timely uptake of new innovative products Country willingness to use and pay for available products (including appetite to consider switching) Is there political will to implement evidence-based product switch or introduction decisions, and pay for value-add innovations?
+Botanoa i nvii HMF Attributes Drivers Materialisation of demand The degree to which country introductions and campaigns materialise Global disease management (and CCE) guidelines Do Global guidelines (i.e. vaccination strategy / schedule guidelines, SAGE recommendations, CCE guidelines) and their timeliness support demand materialisation and/or predictability?
+Donor funding policies and processes Do donor funding policies, guidelines, processes and decision/approval timelines impact demand materialization and/or predictability?
+Country capacity to effectively prioritise across vaccines and public health interventions Do countries have sufficient capacity to make vaccine introduction prioritisation decisions, based on available data and considerations appropriate to their context?
+Predictability of demand The degree to which both the quantity and timing of demand can be accurately predicted and sustained by countries Country regulatory system functionality & harmonisation Do regulatory process inefficiencies impact demand materialisation (due to delayed access to vaccines/products)?
+Demand health Country availability and sustainability of funding for vaccine/CCE programmes Do country funding availability or sustainability issues impact (or are they expected to impact) demand materialization or predictability over time?
+Country capacity to effectively plan and implement introductions/campaigns Do countries have sufficient capacity to effectively implement program (disease/CCE) strategies/ guidelines/ decisions?
+Balanced demand of appropriate products & timely uptake of new innovative products The degree to which country product choices are datadriven, value-based; leading to balanced demand for appropriate products & timely uptake of new innovative products Capacity to accurately forecast needs and demand dynamics over time Are country forecasting capacities sufficient to predict future demand for products (antigens / presentations / CCE)?
+Are global demand forecasts well coordinated?
+Country capacity to effectively assess value of product choices & implications Do countries have sufficient capacity to make evidence-based product choice decisions (intro/switch), based on available data and rational considerations?
+Country willingness to use and pay for available products (including appetite to consider switching) Is there political will to implement evidence-based product switch or introduction decisions, and pay for value-add innovations?
 Are there other factors or stigmas impacting usage (e.g., origin of vaccine, vaccine hesitancy, national policies, or religious beliefs)?